FabLabWgtn/KnitHack/GlitchKnittingTutorial/GlitchKnittingTutorial.md

 ## **steps to get started on the machine**

-step 1️- make your design
+1️⃣ make your design

-step 2 - open your design in the software
+2️⃣ open your design in the software

-step 3️- set up the machine
+3️⃣ set up the machine

 	3.1 - insert the yarn
 	3.2 - do the cast on
-  3.4. - check & prepare the carriage
+	3.3 - check & prepare the carriage

-step 4 - do the cast off
+4️⃣ do the cast off

 ----------